IT Service Catalog

 Note: to achieve that automatic login experience, your device will cache your username and password.
 As such, the eduroam network should only be configured on your personally owned or operated devices – don’t save your password on a borrowed laptop or a lab machine!
 And, if your device should be lost or stolen, change your password immediately to keep your credentials secure.

-The "csuchico" wireless network (SSID) is the best choice for both non-personally owned/operated machines (such as a borrowed laptop), and for devices incapable of supporting the more secure network protocols used by eduroam.
+The "csuchico" wireless network (SSID) is for devices incapable of supporting the more secure network protocols used by eduroam, such as gaming consoles, smart-TVs, etc.

 The csuchico-guest network name (SSID) is a courtesy network intended for the use of campus guests, and is available everywhere campus wireless coverage is provided.
 All CSU, Chico students, faculty, and staff should use one of the above networks for wireless service, not csuchico-guest – the guest network offers limited bandwidth and limited access to campus resources.
 Campus guests and visitors should see “Guest Wireless Access,” below, for information on obtaining access to this network.